-Whether you eat carrots on a daily basis or are thinking about eating them for health benefits, you might be curious what their glycemic index is and how your body reacts to them.
+Whether you eat carrots on a daily basis or are thinking about eating them for their health benefits, you might be curious what their glycemic index is and how your body reacts to them.

-GI of Carrots
+Glycemic Index of Carrots

-There are many factors that go into determining the glycemic index ranking of a food, including how much the food is cooked and how much the food is processed.
-Cooked carrots, for instance, have a glycemic index of 39.
-Fresh 100-percent carrot juice has a glycemic index of 45.
+There are many factors that go into determining the glycemic index of a food, including how much the food is cooked and/or processed.
+Cooked carrots, for instance, have a glycemic index of 39, while fresh 100-percent carrot juice has a glycemic index of 45.

 Bowden regards carrots among the very healthiest foods you can eat, saying carrots contain very powerful antioxidants called carotenoids.
 Carrots contain alpha-carotene.
-You have probably heard of beta-carotene, but alpha-carotene may actually be more powerful and useful to inhibit the growth and formation of tumors, according to Bowden.
+You've probably heard of beta-carotene, but alpha-carotene may actually be more powerful and useful to inhibit the growth and formation of tumors, according to Bowden.

 Three medium-sized carrots contain 60 milligrams of calcium, 586 milligrams of potassium, 5 grams of dietary fiber and 30,000 IUs of vitamin A, six times more than your daily recommended allowance, according to the USDA Nutrient Database.
 Not to worry, exceeding your RDA for vitamin A by eating carrots isn't harmful.
 Plus, carrots also contain magnesium, phosphorus and vitamin C.